chanzuckerberg/open-science/README.md

 # Open Science Research Resources

-introduction and prelude to what this site includes and why, including intended audience(s)
-- what grantees can access
+Introduction and prelude
+- why open science?
+- biomedical research
 - sharing public resources and lessons learned with everyone

 ## What activities are included in open science?